 In simple terms, an email autoresponder is an automation tool that sends pre-written emails to clients, depending on certain trigger events that occur.

-Email autoresponders can be set up to act in certain ways, depending on the triggers.
+Email autoresponders can be set up to trigger specific actions.
 They can be triggered by customer actions, such as registration confirmations, inquiries, purchases, specific dates (you can automate an email to congratulate someone on their birthday, for example), cancellations or abandoned carts.
-Once the trigger action occurs, the software does the job for you and sends the designated automated response.
+Once the trigger action occurs, the software automatically sends the appropriate message and sends the designated automated response.

 Key benefits of using autoresponder software